William Angliss Institute celebrates Hot Cross Bun Day

 Every Easter for more than 20 years teachers and students from Baking and Patisserie have cooked hundreds of dozen hot cross buns.

-Some are donated to the Pied Piers for volunteers working at the Royal Children’s Hospital Good Friday appeal.
+Some are donated to the Pied Piper for volunteers working at the Royal Children’s Hospital Good Friday appeal.
 The rest are enjoyed across campus by staff and students and shared with industry partners and stakeholders.

 2018 Hot Cross Buns delivery to Parliament

 After many weeks of preparation, the students and teachers from Baking and Patisserie commenced work in the early hours yesterday producing 428 dozen William Angliss Institute ‘secret recipe’ Easter Hot Cross Buns.